lavalleedelgado/chicago-crime-data/assignment-01/README.md

 INTIMIDATION                                2     0.00262467
 ARSON                                       2     0.00262467
 INTERFERENCE WITH PUBLIC OFFICER            1     0.00131234
 ```

 #### Probability for theft in a community

-An incidence of theft is more likely in Uptown (1.52%) than in East Garfield Park (0.99%), West Garfield Park (0.96%), Garfield Ridge (0.07%).
+An incidence of theft is more likely in Uptown (1.52%) than in East Garfield Park (0.99%), a difference of 0.53 percentage points.

 ```
 community                 incidents    probability